 NYC Apartments for Sale in Midtown East

 Even more so than the average Manhattan neighborhood, Midtown East contains multitudes.
 While Midtown East’s borders are easy enough to identify -- the neighborhood runs west to Fifth Avenue and east to the East River, from 42nd to 57th Streets -- its contents somewhat less so.
 Midtown East contains some of Manhattan’s most iconic skyscrapers, the mini-neighborhoods of Turtle Bay, Beekman, Tudor City and the Plaza District and several promising new construction condominiums and pre-war condo conversions.
 Add it all up and you’ve got Midtown East -- a deceptively diverse neighborhood at the center of everything.

-While Midtown East is home to a number of iconic landmarks -- the gloriously designed transit hub that is Grand Central Station; the art deco grandeur of The Chrysler Building and Rockefeller Center; the opulent retail mecca of Bloomingdale's -- it is most distinguished as a residential neighborhood by a surprisingly low-key gentility.
-Turtle Bay has a lively nightlife scene of its own, but it's striking just how sedate, welcoming and neighborhood-y Midtown East can be, given how central its location is.
-World class dining and shopping destinations are tucked away on these quiet, tree-lined blocks, as are unpretentious neighborhood pubs and coffeeshops.
+While Midtown East is home to a number of iconic landmarks -- the gloriously designed transit hub that is Grand Central Station; the art deco grandeur of The Chrysler Building and Rockefeller Center; the opulent retail mecca of Bloomingdale's -- it is most distinguished as a residential neighborhood.
+Turtle Bay has a lively nightlife scene of its own, but it's striking just how sedate and welcoming Midtown East can be, given how central its location is.
+World class dining and shopping destinations are tucked away on these quiet, tree-lined blocks, as are unpretentious neighborhood pubs and coffee shops.

 Nestled within Midtown East is Sutton Place, one most desirable housing locations in Manhattan.
 The Flatiron District gives Midtown East a bit of a welcoming artsy field.
 Midtown East is a study in contrasts, and all the more quintessentially New York for that.